Luxembourg–Spain relations

 Luxembourg–Spain relations are the bilateral and diplomatic relations between these two countries.
-Relationships are mainly defined by the membership of both countries to the European Union and to NATO.
-Luxembourg has an embassy in Madrid and seven honorary consulates in Alicante, Barcelona, Bilbao, Las Palmas de Gran Canaria, Málaga, Palma de Mallorca and Seville.
-Spain has an embassy in Luxembourg City.
+Both countries are members of the European Union,NATO and Organization for Security and Co-operation in Europe.
+Luxembourg has an embassy in Madrid Spain has an embassy in Luxembourg City.

 Diplomatic representation

 The Ministry of Education of the embassy of Spain (with residence in Brussels, accredited for Belgium, the Netherlands and Luxembourg) has an office in the consular building of the embassy of Spain in Luxembourg and a Resource Center located in the only classroom of Spanish language and culture in Luxembourg capital.